augustinLib/augustinLib/README.md

 <div >

-  # 🙋 Toward the Next Generation Information Retrieval
+  # ⭐️ Toward the Next Generation of Information Retrieval

   I'm a Ph.D. student at Yonsei University, advised by Professor Dongha Lee.
   <br>